jkomoros/card-web/README.md

 The default region for firebase is `us-central1`.
 However, if you use a different region, provide it here.

+### tabs
+If provided, should be an array of tab config objects.
+See src/tabs.js for more on the valid fields and what they mean.

 ## Favicons

 When logo.svg has changed, run `gulp generate-favicon`.
 Then merge the values in images/site.webmanifest into /manifest.json